 NESP Hubs are funded and auspiced by the Department of Agriculture, Water and Environment (DAWE).

-Our research impact priorities
+Our vision, operating model and research impact priorities

 We work closely with DAWE and our many partners to identify shared outcomes through a co-designed national research program, delivered locally through our urban and regional networks, and in particular with Indigenous communities and networks.